Anti-gender movement

-The anti-gender movement is a global right-wing social movement in opposition to concepts it refers to as "gender ideology" or "gender theory".
-These terms are loosely defined, and encompass a range of subjects related to feminism and LGBTQ rights, as well as progressivism in general.
+The anti-gender movement is a global, mainly right-wing, social movement in opposition to concepts it refers to as "gender ideology" or "gender theory".
+These terms are loosely defined, and encompass a range of subjects related to feminism and LGBTQ rights, often with opposition to progressivism as a whole.
 The movement has drawn support from right-wing populist groups, religious conservative organizations, social conservatives, and the far-right worldwide.
 It views advancement in gender equality and gender and sexual diversity as a threat to traditional family values, religious beliefs, and established social norms.

-The movement has been criticized for encouraging discrimination, undermining human rights protections, and promoting misinformation and rhetoric against LGBTQ people.
-The notion of a pervasive and institutionalized "gender ideology" has been described as a moral panic and conspiracy theory.

 The movement's beliefs derive from Catholic theology, and its origin can be dated to as early as the 1970s, though it drew greater attention and membership starting in 2012 through public protest.
 Operating on a transnational scale, the movement engages in political and legislative action targeting various domains, including reproductive rights, inclusive language, same-sex marriage, transgender people, the social constructionist view of gender, and academic disciplines like gender studies.
 While some parts of the movement focus specifically on opposing LGBTQ rights, others address broader fears about gender-related social changes.

+The movement has been criticized for encouraging discrimination, undermining the protection of human rights, and promoting misinformation and rhetoric against LGBTQ people.
+The notion of a "gender ideology" secretly designed to harm traditional values and social arrangements, of being pervasive, institutionalized, and imposed, has been described as propagandizing moral panic and as exhibiting the characteristics of conspiracy theories.